 So, what is GDPR?

 General Data Protection Regulation – GDPR will bring outdated personal data laws across the EU up to speed with an increasingly digital era.
+More information can be found online at https://www.tokenex.com/solutions/privacy-compliance about online privacy in this new internet generation.
 The previous data protection laws were put in place during the 1990s and haven’t been able to keep pace with the levels of technological change.
 It is a new regulation that comes in to force on 25th May 2018 and it has two key principles.

 - Allowing EU Citizens & Residents more control over their personal data)

 - A Unifying Regulation for international businesses across the EU